-Credit will be accepted for DANTES subject standardized courses within the limitations enforced No credit is allowed for for proficiency credit.
-GED college-level tests.
-In evaluating possibilities based upon formal service school training programs, the College follows the recommendations of the American Council on Education as set forth in the U.S. Government Guide to the Education Experiences in the Armed Forces.
+Credit will be accepted for DANTES subject standardized courses within the limitations enforced for proficiency credit.
+No credit is allowed for college-level GED tests.
+In evaluating credit possibilities based upon formal service school training programs, the College follows the recommendations of the American Council on Education as set forth in the U. S. Government Guide to the Education Experiences in the Armed Forces.